-Stress is a vital part of both speaking and listening in stress timed languages.
-As English is a stress timed language, we have to take the stress in consideration while examining it.
+Stress is a vital part of both speaking and listening in stress-timed languages.
+As English is a stress-timed language, we have to take the stress into consideration while examining it.
 The stress can occur on both syllables in a word and words in a sentence.
-So we can divide stress as word stress and sentence stress.
-I will focus on a type of sentence stress which is called contrastive stress in this paper because this aspect of the language can cause problems for learners in both their speaking and perhaps more importantly listening.
-This paper attempts to explain what contrastive stress is, how this type of stress occurs and shifts in sentences, how it changes the meaning in spoken English, and it consists suggestions for English language teachers how to teach contrastive stress to their students with exercises.
+So we can divide stress into word stress and sentence stress.
+I will focus on a type of sentence stress which is called contrastive stress in this paper because this aspect of the language can cause problems for learners in both their speaking and, perhaps more importantly, listening.
+This paper attempts to explain what contrastive stress is, how this type of stress occurs and shifts in sentences, and how it changes the meaning in spoken English.
+It also offers suggestions for English language teachers on how to teach contrastive stress to their students with exercises.

-Before writing about contrastive stress, we have to mention about what stress is and what features stress syllables or words have.
-Stress can be divided in two as word stress and sentence stress.
+Before writing about contrastive stress, we have to mention what stress is and what features stress syllables or words have.
+Stress can be divided into two categories: word stress and sentence stress.

-4. contains a vowel different in quality from the neighboring vowels.
+- Contains a vowel different in quality from the neighboring vowels

-When mentioning the sentence stress which means the stress in sentence;
+When mentioning the sentence stress, which means the stress in a sentence;

 The stresses that can occur on words sometimes become modified when the words are part of sentences.
 The most frequent modification is the dropping of some of the stresses (Ladefoged, 2001:98).
 English words have the stress on their first syllables when they are used alone.
 But when used in a sentence, the stress shifts.
 It is clear in the example that Ladefoged mentions: There is a stress on the first syllable of each of the words ‘Mary, younger, brother, wanted, fifty, chocolate, peanuts’ when these words are said in isolation.
 But there are normally fewer stresses when they occur in a sentence such as ‘Mary’s younger brother wanted fifty chocolate peanuts’.
 If we put the stress on the first syllables of all the words in the sentence, it will not sound nice and the meaning may be hardly understood.
 The sentence should be ‘Mary’s younger brother wanted fifty chocolate peanuts.’
 The first syllables of ‘younger’, ‘wanted’ and ‘chocolate’ are pronounced without stress.